joerx/paco/Devlog.md

-# Polly Image Reader App
+# Paco Image Reader App

 - Idea: use text recognition to extract text from uploaded files
 - Then use polly to read the contents on the file
 - Do this completely serverless using S3 and Lambda
-- Write a terraform plan to roll out the application
+- CloudFormation template to roll out the application

-## TODO

-- Generate signed URL for upload per backend function (removes dependency on S3 SDK)
-- Generate signed URLs for download per backend function
-- Visual feedback for image upload in frontend
-- Don't generate speech if no text was found in image
-- Decouple functions, avoid direct invocations (using SNS?)
-- ~~Use BUCKET_NAME as env var across the board~~

 ## Drag & Drop File Upload